 - Education at public gardens, especially collegiate gardens

 - Climate change education

 - Using gardens to positively impact youth development

 - Public garden leadership

-I am the director of education & communications of Cornell Botanic Gardens.
+I am the director of education of Cornell Botanic Gardens.
 I am also an adjunct associate professor of Horticulture in the School of Integrated Plant Sciences.

 I am an educator who works with plants, nature, and gardens to help people foster a deeper connection to plants.
 I am interested in the conservation of nature and using education, for learners of all ages, as a way to protect nature.
 I provide leadership for and deliver education, communications, and visitor services programs for Cornell Botanic Gardens.
 I teach classes on plants and human well-being, education in public gardens, and co-lead a Masters of Professional Studies program in Public Garden Leadership.
 I work with faculty and botanic gardens staff on our Climate Change Garden, which demonstrates the effects of climate change on plants.

-I have directed the education, communications and visitor services programs at botanic gardens since 2002.
+I have directed the education and visitor services programs at botanic gardens since 2002.
 Prior to coming to Cornell, I worked with Walt Disney World, the EPCOT Flower and Garden Festival, and the University of Florida on a statewide school gardening initiative.
 I worked as the statewide Master Gardener Coordinator for Florida and Mississippi and was an Assistant Professor at Mississippi State University.
-My masters and doctoral research projects focused on the impacts school gardens had on positive youth development.
+My masters and doctoral research projects focused on the impacts school gardens have on positive youth development.